skyFzz/Algo-Dissection/README.md

 # Algo-Dissection
 Knowledge base of data structure and algorithm implementations.
-Code are mostly in python.
+Code are wrttien in Python.
+Zero-indexed.

 # Data Structure